 By Diana Simeon

-In more and more communities across the United States, transgender teenagers are comfortable coming out.
+In more and more communities across the United States, transgender teens are comfortable coming out.
 That’s good news.
 But it’s also meant a learning curve—sometimes a steep one—for parents who are unfamiliar with transgender issues.
 And that’s most of us, as it’s estimated that less than one percent of the U.S. population (around 1.4 million people) identify as transgender.
-We talked with experts about what it means to be a transgender teenager—and how adults can best support transgender teenagers, especially during early adolescence.
+We talked with experts about what it means to be a transgender teenager—and how adults can best support transgender teens, especially during early adolescence.

 Understanding Transgender Teens